Domperidone for Breasfeeding / Chestfeeding

 - Watch for signs of withdrawal.
 Tell your healthcare provider as soon as possible if you notice any symptoms.

-- Watch for signs of decreased milk supply if you continue to breastfeed/chestfeed.
-If supply has decreased, continue taking domperidone at the previous dose that worked and contact your healthcare provider
+- Watch for signs of decreased milk supply if you wish to continue to breast/chestfeed.
+If supply has decreased, return to the previous successful dose, continue the medication, and contact your healthcare provider.

 Why is domperidone in the news?